GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-A few months writing code can save you a few hours in design.
+The more code you have, the more places there are for bugs to hide.

-~ Anonymous
+~ Rich Skrenta
 <pre>

 </pre>